iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 hundreds of gigabytes in file size.
 Instead of copying files from cache to workspace, DVC can create reflinks or other file link types.

-> When reflinks are not supported, DVC defaults to copying files to avoid
+> When reflinks are not supported by the file system, DVC defaults to copying
+> files, which doesn't save file storage.
+However, it's easy to enable other
-> problems with other file link types, but these can be enabled easily.
+> file link types on most systems.
 See
 > [File link types](/docs/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
 > for more information.